 The main role of the External Ents Officer is to give members of the MCR the opportunity to meet grads from other colleges and participate in events outside of Trinity Hall.
 They are responsible for organising formal swaps as well as more informal ‘bar swaps’ with other colleges.
 For the more intellectually curious, they also advertise lectures and concert series happening in other colleges!

 The main goal of the Internal Ents team is for you to have the best time of your life at Tit Hall!
-They take care that all your Grad Hall dinners run smoothly, organise Super Halls and other special events throughout the year.
-Internal Ents Officers also work closely with Stewards to make sure that you never run out of sherry, port or cheese for Grad Halls.
+Organising everything from our famous Super Halls to bops and other special events, they keep the party going all year.
+Internal Ents also head the organisation of the MCR garden party, providing a fabulous end to the year.
 In addition, if you have any ideas on how to make Tit Hall a more exciting place, please put them forth and they’ll try to help!

 International Officers are here to support the graduate students from all over the world, giving a voice to the concerns they experience while studying and conducting research here in Cambridge.
 They will typically be the contact person when it comes to settling in as well as being a source of advice when you experience any sort of disadvantage in the academic environment due to their cultural background.
 They organise international-themed social activities and will do their best to let you feel at home in Cambridge.
 If you have questions or issues, and have suggestions for potential events, you can reach them with the email above.